MG Software.

 Cons

-• -Security risks with poor maintenance and insecure plugins
+• -Security risks with poor maintenance and insecure or outdated plugins

-• -Performance depends on hosting and plugin choices
+• -Performance is heavily dependent on hosting quality and number of plugins

 5. Directus

-Open-source headless CMS that works as a layer on top of any SQL database.
-Directus automatically generates an API and dashboard for your existing database, giving you full control over your data model without vendor lock-in.
+Open-source headless CMS that works as a data layer on top of any SQL database.
+Directus automatically generates a REST and GraphQL API and an admin dashboard for your existing PostgreSQL, MySQL, or SQLite database.
+You retain full control over your data model without vendor lock-in.
+Directus Cloud offers managed hosting from $15 per month.
+The self-hosted version is fully free under a BSL/GPL license.

 Pros